 With tiered pricing, the processor will create “tiers” for your transactions.
 Typically, there will be three tiers – qualified, mid-qualified, and non-qualified – but a processor could use more or fewer tiers if they wish.
 The processor assigns a different rate to each tier, with the “qualified” tier receiving the lowest rate and the “non-qualified” tier the highest.
-The processor will often show you the “qualified” rate the most prominently, hiding the mid-qualified and non-qualified rates in small print or assuring you that those only apply to certain cards.
+Most often, the processor will show you the “qualified” rate prominently, hiding the mid-qualified and non-qualified rates in small print or assuring you that those only apply to certain cards.

-The processor will then decide which of your transactions will be charged according to the different tiers.
+Then the processor decides which of your transactions it will charge according to the different tiers.
 In many cases, the processor will charge the bulk of your transactions at the mid-qualified or non-qualified tiers, resulting in high costs.